samlopezdev/samlopezdev/README.md

 </p>

-<p align="center">Detail-oriented and high-spirited Software Engineer, proficient in JavaScript, React.js, Tailwind CSS, MongoDB, Node.js, Express.js, HTML, & CSS.
+<p align="center">Resourceful and high-spirited Software Engineer, proficient in JavaScript, React.js, Tailwind CSS, MongoDB, Node.js, Express.js, HTML, & CSS.
 Actively involved in building user-friendly websites for local businesses in the Idaho and Washington area.</p>

 <p>See my <a href="https://samlopezdev.netlify.app/" target="_blank">website</a> for more information!</p>